 I bought a package of silken tofu to try to make a vegan version of cream cheese icing, but after reading online about how awful that was going to taste, I decided to repurpose the silken tofu.
 I’ve always been a bit curious about tofu scramble, especially since I started liking tofu.

-I’ve noticed that many carnivores think vegetarianism is terrible because tofu tastes bad.
-Ignoring the fact that many vegetarians don’t actually eat tofu, it’s important to understand tofu before deciding it tastes awful.
+When you think of tofu, is your first thought, “bleugh”?
+It’s important to understand tofu before deciding that it tastes awful.
 Yes, tofu is tasteless.
 That’s what makes it beautiful.
 It’s super versatile!
 You just have to make sure to add tons of flavour to tofu, and you may just have yourself an amazing meal.

 The tofu scramble is made to resemble eggs, but don’t expect it to taste like eggs because it won’t.
 If you decide to modify the recipe I provide you with, just remember to add a lot of flavour to it.

 In Traditional Chinese Medicine (TCM), tofu is meant to be used sparingly.
 Your acupuncturist probably won’t recommend eating it on a daily basis as it can contribute to digestive difficulties when used in large quantities.

 1 small onion, chopped

 Add oil, onion, and garlic to a large frying pan over medium-high heat and toss around for 1 or 2 minutes, until it’s nice and fragrant.
 Throw in the silken tofu and mash it a bit (not too much) with a fork.
 Add turmeric, salt, and pepper, and toss around to coat evenly.